-No child labor: Continental firmly rejects any form of child labor and specifically respects the standards of the International Labor Organization.
+Child labor: Continental firmly rejects any form of child labor and specifically respects the standards of the International Labour Organization.
 Continental does not employ people under the age of 15 or under the age at which compulsory schooling ends or under the applicable country's minimum age for employment, whichever is greatest.
-Furthermore, young workers under the age of 18 need to be treated with special diligence and should not perform work that is likely to jeopardize their health, safety, and/or development.
+Furthermore, young workers under the age of 18 need to be treated with special diligence and should not perform work that is likely to jeopardize their health, safety and/or development.

 Fair payment: At Continental, compensation paid to workers shall comply with all applicable wage laws and regulations, including those relating to minimum wages, living wages, overtime hours, and legally mandated benefits.
-In compliance with local laws and requiations, workers shall be compensated for overtime in a reasonable way.
+In compliance with local laws and requlations, workers shall be compensated for overtime in a reasonable manner.
 Deductions from wages as a disciplinary measure shall not be permitted.
-For each pay period, workers shall be provided with a timely and understandable wage statement that includes sufficient information to verify accurate compensation for work performed.
+For each pay period, workers shall be provided with a timely and comprehensive wage statement that includes sufficient information to verify that the compensation for work performed is accurate.

-Equal treatment: Continental commits to creating a working environment free from any form of discrimination based on gender, age, race, skin color, health status, disability, social or ethnic origin, nationality, sexual orientation, political opinion, religion or belief, or any other characteristics protected by applicable laws and regulations.
-Furthermore, workers shall be provided with reasonable accommodation for religious practices, where relevant.
+Equal treatment / anti-discrimination: Continental is committed to creating a working environment that is free from any form of discrimination based on gender, age, race, skin color, health status, disability, social or ethnic origin, nationality, sexual orientation, political opinion, religion or belief, or any other characteristics protected by applicable laws and regulations.
+Furthermore, workers shall be provided with reasonable accommodations for religious practices, where relevant.
 In particular, equal work shall be compensated with equal pay.

-No forced labor & modern slavery: Continental firmly rejects any form of forced labor, modern slavery, debt bondage, trafficking, or any other form of labor not conducted voluntarily or non-compliant with the International Labor Organization's standards.
-This includes any form of oppression in the vicinity of the workplace, be it economically or of any other kind.
-Workers must be provided with documented employment terms or an offer of employment in a language the person should be able to understand.
-Migrant workers need to be treated with special diligence and shall receive the relevant work-related information prior to their departure from their country of origin and must always have access and full control over their identity or immigration documents.
+Forced labor & modern slavery: Continental firmly rejects any form of forced labor, modern slavery, debt bondage, trafficking, or any other form of labor that is not conducted voluntarily or not compliant with the International Labour Organization's standards.
+This includes any form of oppression in the vicinity of the work-place, be it economically or of any other kind.
+Workers must be provided with documented employment terms or an offer of employment in a language that they should be able to understand.
+Migrant workers need to be treated with special diligence and shall receive the relevant work-related information prior to departure from their country of origin and must always have access and full control over their identity or immigration documents.

-Freedom of association: Continental respects the freedom of association of all workers who have a right to the freedom of association and representation of their interests through elected representatives.
-They are free to form or join trade unions in conformance with the applicable laws and regulations.
-They must not be discriminated due to their relationship with trade unions or elected representatives.
-In conformance with the applicable laws and regulations, elected representatives and trade unions are free to operate.
+Freedom of association: Continental respects the freedom of association of all workers who have the right to freedom of association and representation of their interests through elected representatives.
+They are free to form or join trade unions in compliance with the applicable laws and regulations.
+They must not be discriminated against on the basis of their relationship with trade unions or elected representatives.
+In compliance with the applicable laws and regulations, elected representatives and trade unions are free to operate.
 This includes collective bargaining and strikes for the regulation of working conditions.

-Working conditions (incl. working time): At Continental work organization especially regarding working time must comply at least with the applicable laws and regulations.
-Continental commits to preventing physical and mental fatigue through avoidance of excessive working hours.
-Therefore, except in emergency or unusual situations, an average workweek typically should not be more than 60 hours per week (including overtime) and workers shall be allowed at least one day off every seven days.
-Scheduling of overtime must be done at least in accordance with applicable laws and regulations.
+Working conditions (incl. working time): At Continental, work organization - particularly with respect to working time - must comply with the applicable laws and regulations as a minimum.
+Continental commits to preventing physical and mental fatigue through the avoidance of excessive working hours.
+Therefore, except in emergency or extraordinary situations, an average working week should typically consist of no more than 60 hours per week (including overtime), and workers shall be allowed to take at least one day off every seven days.
+Scheduling of overtime must be carried out in accordance with applicable laws and regulations as a minimum.

-Health & safety
+Health and safety